 - Elements of Writing – Lessons focus on paragraph writing, letter writing, research reports, and composition writing.
 Students are asked to write a paragraph using topic and supporting sentences, create an outline to organize information, write a persuasive letter and cite sources in a research report.
 They will use story elements to write a composition in literal and figurative language and distinguish between first and third person point of view.
 Finally, they will be taught how to edit and revise their work.

 - Tools for Learning – Students are asked to read poetry and prose aloud, demonstrate control of expression while speaking publicly, express their opinions respectfully, demonstrate effective listening skills through summarizing speeches or lectures, and give and follow detailed directions.
 Students develop proficiency in speaking and listening through interactive assignments.

 - Conventions of Spelling – Teaches spelling and proofreading guidelines through the application of spelling rules and exceptions.
 Students are asked to consistently apply the given rules in nine spelling lessons covering words that include specific prefixes and suffixes.

-The fifth grade math curriculum contains a number of online math lessons, as well as printable worksheets.
-It constitutes a solid fifth grade math program correlated to state standards, which is important to many homeschooling families.
-Non homeschoolers use the program for 5th grade math tutoring, online test preparation, math practice, or summer review.
+The fifth grade math curriculum contains numerous math lessons, along with printable worksheets, quizzes and chapter tests.
+It constitutes a solid fifth grade math program correlated to state standards, which is important to many homeschooling users.
+Non homeschoolers use the program as an alternative to a 5th grade math tutor, for test preparation, extra practice, or summer enrichment.

-Lessons are organized into several chapters that introduce and cover:
+Math lessons are organized into 10 chapters that introduce and cover:

 - Whole Numbers – Students learn how to apply concepts of place value and estimation through the use of Arabic and Roman numerals.
 Interactive assignments ask students to convert Roman numerals to Arabic numerals, expand numbers to the billion’s place, and estimate sums and differences with reasonableness in mind.